Cloudxtreme/DDPS-demo/README.md

     $ vagrant provision

-It will rerun all the install.sh files.
-Please make sure that all install.sh scripts are idempotent.
+It will rerun all the provision-vm.sh.
+Please make sure that all install scripts are idempotent.

 # Debugging for developers